All Episodes

 We arm you with the facts to be able to know and advocate for the truth with your friends and family.

-Sir Dell a verdict with Ted Cruz now, wherever you get your podcasts.com.
+So down with Verdict with Ted Cruz now, wherever you get your podcasts.

-Uh Mr. O'Reilly off a successful weekend tour in Florida, two stops with President Trump.
+Mr. O'Reilly off a successful weekend tour in Florida, two stops with President Trump.

-Um anecdotally, I wasn't able to make it.
+Anecdotally, I wasn't able to make it.

 They had a good time.

-It was a huge success, and now we're looking forward to going to Houston on Saturday at the Toyota Center, and then Dallas on Sunday at the American Airlines Center.
+It was a huge success, and now we're looking forward to going to Houston on Saturday at the Toyota Center and then Dallas on Sunday at the American Airlines Center.

-He didn't order it, he suggested it.
+He didn't order it.

 Never happened.